For an Island of just 47 square miles St Helena is rich in unique environmental and cultural heritage.

 Discovered on 21 May 1502 (by the Portuguese), the Island commemorates its birthday with a public holiday celebrated in true St Helenian fashion, which includes float parades, stalls, face painting and live entertainment.

 An annual Scout’s Sports Day is also held in the ‘Mule Yard’, at the seafront, on the Sunday of the August Bank Holiday weekend which is a fundraiser for the 1st Jamestown Scouts Group.
-St Helena also celebrated UK festivals, such as the 2012 Diamond Jubilee, where it was on par with celebrations in the UK.

 The Saints’ taste in music is as diverse as its culture from country to rock to pop and R’n’B. Locally produced music is also growing, with some Saints producing their own ‘local talent’ CDs available to buy in local shops and online and for release on the radio.